 The other minor downside to the bed is that it’s a bit of a struggle to get back together if you do unzip the sections and take out the cushions.
 We did this to give the whole thing a thorough wash after a year or so, which included washing the covers and inserts separately.
 These can also be dried on low.
 The whole thing held up really well to being washed, but the front cushion was very difficult to get back in.
 Part of the struggle is that this is the oddest shaped piece but has to be the last one you insert.
 This is because of the way the all-round zipper fastens, leaving the front to last.
 It’s doable, but it’s not quick!

 The P.L.A.Y.
-Dog Bed has fared very well for the last 18 months or so, despite much licking, scuffing, and several rounds of washing (of all parts of the bed).
+Dog Bed has fared very well for the last 3 years, despite much licking, scuffing, and several rounds of washing (of all parts of the bed).
 Aside from the dog hair (which is easily vacuumed off the tight weave fabric), this bed looks practically new.
 I can see this holding up for many more years too, and even being used for a subsequent canine companion (though we won’t go there).